-If you have ever sought out counseling, or been around people in the mental health field, you’ve likely heard of Cognitive Therapy.
+If you’ve ever sought out counseling, or been around people in the mental health field, you’ve likely heard of Cognitive Behavioral Therapy (CBT).
 If not, no worries.
 It’s not necessary to know about it to grasp the subject of this blog.

 Cognitive Distortion Defined

 You already have a pretty good idea what cognitive distortion means, but to be exact,

 “Cognitive distortion” refers to thoughts and perceptions that are inaccurate, and that reinforce negative feelings, usually about ourselves.

 Most often, cognitive distortions go hand in hand with patterns from our history.

 In Joni’s case, she grew up with a very critical mother whom she could rarely please.
 Even when she was successful at something, her mother diminished or dismissed the achievement.